JesseEmerson7/simple-login/README.md

 # simple-login
-Creating a simple login page for a program using react and node.js
+Creating login page for a program using react and node.js